Edward Twidwell, Alison, Jr, Montgomery W. "Wink", Hutchison, Charles F., Simmons, Jerry D.

 The LSU AgCenter only does a limited amount of testing of wheat varieties for forage.
-No specific variety suggestions are presented because of a lack of data.
+The variety ForageXtreme 30-06 is the only variety suggested for planting.

 Triticale: Triticale is a genetic cross between wheat and rye.
 It can be grown for grain or forage.
 It is more winter hardy than oats, but similar to wheat and rye.
 The variety FL 08128 is the only variety suggested for planting.

 Alfalfa: Alfalfa is an important hay and haylage crop in many states, but the amount produced in Louisiana is very limited.